-His monthly ‘Brussels for Breakfast' meetings in the City of London (now sponsored by the British Bankers’ Association) attract a wide array of senior officials and government affairs specialists from major financial institutions.
-Following the meeting, BBA does a short `vlog' and then the Chartered Insitute of Securities and Investment (CISI) conducts a live webinar to assist its members' Continuing Professional Development (CPD) - a major activity of Graham Bishop.
+His monthly ‘Brussels for Breakfast' meetings in the City of London (now sponsored by Grant Thornton) attract a wide array of senior officials and government affairs specialists from major financial institutions.
+Following the meeting, the Chartered Insitute of Securities and Investment (CISI) conducts a live webinar to assist its members' Continuing Professional Development (CPD) - a major activity of Graham Bishop.

 Graham's pro bono activities reinforce his consultancy services as his deep knowledge of Europe’s financial system is integrated with his understanding of EU economic and budgetary policy-making – within the necessary framework of democratic accountability.
 His influence was recognised publicly in 2012 when EurActiv published the first ever ranking of the 40 most influential Britons on current EU policy-making, listing Graham at number 33.

 He is a well-known consultant, speaker, media commentatorand author of books and articles